 Most fleas pupate inside of a cocoon Img 2.
 However, some develop without cocoons and are called naked pupae.

 Img 2 Cat flea pupae within cocoons.

 Development & Survival

 The cocoon isn’t necessary for survival and development.
-Under optimal temperature and humidity, naked pupae survive and complete their metamorphosis just as well as cocooned pupae.
+In optimal conditions, naked pupae survive and complete their metamorphosis just as well as cocooned pupae.
 96.5% of naked pupae will successfully reach adulthood.

 Quiescence & Emergence

-Cocooned adults can enter into a quiescent state, where they’ll remain inactive for up to 5 months.
+The primary advantage of cocoons is that adults can enter into a quiescent state, where they can survive for up to 5 months.
 Naked pupae can’t enter into this dormant-like state.
 Without cocoons, the adults emerge from their pupal casing soon after reaching maturity.

 Pre-emerged adults will quickly wake up and emerge from their cocoons upon sensing a nearby host.
 The two triggers are heat and physical pressure.
-A cocoon helps prevent fleas from detecting non-host stimuli, thus it minimizes their chances of emerging without a host around.
+Cocoons help prevent fleas from detecting non-host stimuli, thus minimizing their odds of emerging without a host around.
 Naked pupae don’t have this stimuli protection.
 They’ll emerge readily, even in the absence of a host.

 When vacuuming, naked pupae are easier to remove from carpets than those enclosed in a cocoon.
 This is because cocoon threads get spun into the carpet fibers, making them adhere tightly.

 Protection from Predators